National University of Arts and Culture, Mandalay

 The National University of Art and Culture, Mandalay (အမျိုးသားယဉ်ကျေးမှုနှင့် အနုပညာတက္ကသိုလ် (မန္တလေး), /my/), located in Patheingyi, Mandalay, is one of two performing and visual arts universities in Myanmar.
 The university offers bachelor's degree programs in traditional Burmese performing and visual arts.
 Qualified students may continue post-graduate studies at the University of Culture, Yangon.
-The university's primary language of instruction is in English, and it accepts foreign students.
+The university's primary language of instruction is English, and it accepts foreign students.

 History

 The University of Culture (Mandalay) was officially opened on 5 November 2001 with the act No.(21/98) of the State Law and Order Restoration Council.
 At the beginning stage of the formation of the University of Culture, U San Win took the responsibility as a Rector on 22 December 2000 according to the meeting No.(46/2000) of the state Law and Order Restoration Council.
 In 2006, as the Rector U San Win was promoted to Director General of the Department of Archaeology, U Ngwe Htun took the responsibility as a Rector on 1 December 2006 to the National University of Arts and Culture (Mandalay).
 In May 2009, after the Rector, U Ngwe Htun's retirement, U Tin Soe, Rector of the National University of Arts and Culture (Yangon) transferred to the National University of Arts and Culture (Mandalay).
 At the present, U Tin Soe has been taking the responsibility of the Rector since 4 May 2009.